chucker/AltNetworkUtility/README.md

 # AltNetworkUtility
 A clone of Apple's now-discontinued Network Utility

+# Status

+It's in pre-alpha stage.
+That means some conceptual decisions still need to be made, and many features are missing.

 # Build

 ANU is written in C# against Xamarin Forms / MAUI, although it currently only targets macOS.